 As long as a dataset is in the status "Pending", changes can still be made to its content and description.

 Once the dataset has been archived or published by the curator, no further changes can be made.
 This ensures that the dataset can be cited.
 If changes or corrections are necessary after archiving or publication, a new version of the dataset can be created with a reference to the original version in the description (using the fields "Related Identifier" and "Relation Type").
+At the same time, the metadata of the previous version can be corrected and the new dataset can likewise be referenced via the "Related Identifier" and "Relation Type" fields.
+This enables mutual linking of the individual versions.

 Can datasets be uploaded automatically?